lensapp/lens/docs/clusters/settings.md

 ### Metrics

-Enable timeseries data visualization (Prometheus stack) for your cluster.
+Enable time-series data visualization (Prometheus stack) for your cluster.
 Install this only if you don't have existing Prometheus stack installed.

 ### User Mode